The spiritual world is not straightforward

 before My Father who is in heaven."
 Denying our belief or affiliation

-with Jesus to others is the ONLY way we lose eternal salvation through the New Covenant once we attained it.
+with Yeshua - Jesus to others is the ONLY way we lose eternal salvation through the New Covenant once we attained it.

-The Lord guided me to connect the New Covenant's terms with John 12:42-50 where Jesus says the word He spoke (John 12:48)
+The Lord guided me to connect the New Covenant's terms with John 12:42-50 where Christ says the word He spoke (John 12:48)

 (referring to Matthew 10:32-33), will condemn anyone who does not adhere

-to it (both parts of it).
+to it (both parts of it; Luke 12:8-9 also affirms these conditions of the New Covenant).
 At the end of John 12, He was speaking about

 people who did not confess their belief in Him, because they were afraid